react-navigation/react-navigation.github.io/website/versioned_docs/version-5.x/stack-navigator.md

 Style object for the card in stack.
 You can provide a custom background color to use instead of the default background here.

-You can also specify `{ backgroundColor: 'transparent' }` to make the previous screen visible underneath.
+You can also specify `{ backgroundColor: 'transparent' }` to make the previous screen visible underneath (for transparent modals).
 This is useful to implement things like modal dialogs.
 You should also specify `mode: 'modal'` in the stack view config when using a transparent background so previous screens aren't detached and stay visible underneath.

 #### `animationEnabled`